mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/CustomOperationTypes.md

 }
 ```

-The first thing that happens when `run` is called on a `OperationStore` is that the store will try to schedule a `OperationTask` on the current `State`.
+The first thing that happens when `run` is called on an `OperationStore` is that the store will try to schedule an `OperationTask` on the current `State`.
 So we'll implement `scheduleFetchTask` on `RecursiveState`.

 ```swift
 struct RecursiveState<Value: RecursiveValue>: OperationState {